beforan/dotfiles/README.md

 ### VS Code

-All my VS Code user files are synced by the settings sync extension to a github gist.
+VS Code settings are synced using the official settings sync to my GitHub account.
-This is compatible with codespaces (GitHub and Azure), and is less effort than maintaining through dotfiles and symlinking for extensions, snippets etc...

 # Symlinking